brightly-salty/cadenhaustein.com/src/christian-sociology.md

 is an essential part of the next.
-If we neglect to take measures to make truth and justice prevail in this world, what reason is there to suppose we shall be equipped to make them prevail in the next?
-"The other world is this world in the fulness of its consequences."
+If we neglect to take measures to make truth and justice prevail in this world, what reason is there to suppose we shall be equipped to make them prevail in the next?"The other world is this world in the fulness of its consequences."
 Hence the Kingdom of God around which the social teaching of Jesus moves.
 The phrase or its equivalent, the Kingdom of Heaven, occurs more than a